AnilPise7/Keyword_Spotting/README.md

 Open a postman
 Url in POSTMAN
     http://localhost:8000/predict

 Select the method as POST

 Select the Body section

-Inside the Body Section Select Raw and Select format as a JSON Data which we can send from the postman
+Inside the Body Section Select Raw and Select format as a JSON.

+Data which we can send from the postman
     {
     "text" : "I am going to beach today!"